shanemcfarthing/Barren-Plateaus-and-entanglement-structures-in-QML/README.md

  Running instructions:

     Open Jupyter Notebook using the command 'jupyter notebook' in a terminal.
-This opens jupter notebook in a browser interface, and then you can use the accompanying file explorer to open the  file.
+This opens jupter notebook in a browser interface, and then you can use the accompanying file explorer to open the 'Barren Plateaus in Quantum Machine Learning.ipynb' file.

  Breakdown of Files: